ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 ClarityNLP uses Solr to index, store, and search documents; Postgres to store job control data and lots of medical vocabulary; Mongo to store results;
-Luigi for task control and scheduling, and Flask as the underlying web server.
+Luigi to control and schedule the various processing tasks, and Flask to provide API endpoints and the underlying web server.

 A bare bones installation means that, at a minimum, Luigi and Flask are installed and run locally on your system.
 Solr, Postgres, and Mongo can also be installed and run locally on your system, or one or more of these can be hosted elsewhere.

-A university research group, for example, may have a hosted Solr instance on a VPN that is accessible to all members of the group, Bare bones ClarityNLP users could configure their system to use the hosted Solr instance via configuration file settings.
-They would install and run Postgres, Mongo, Luigi, and Flask on their local system.
+A university research group, for example, could have a hosted Solr instance on a VPN that is accessible to all members of the group.
+The Solr instance might contain `MIMIC <https://mimic.physionet.org/>`_ or other de-identified, public data.
+Members of the research group running a bare bones ClarityNLP installation would configure their laptops to use the hosted Solr instance.
+This can be accomplished via settings in a ClarityNLP configuration file, as explained below.
+These users would install and run Postgres, Mongo, Luigi, and Flask on their laptops.

 At GA Tech we have hosted versions of Solr, Postgres, and MongoDB.
-Our bare bones ClarityNLP users can install and run Luigi and Flask on their laptops, and then setup their configuration file to "point" to the hosted instances.
+Our bare bones ClarityNLP users only need to install and run Luigi and Flask on their laptops, and then setup their configuration file to "point" to the hosted instances.

-These flexible configuration options are also available with the containerized and secure version of ClarityNLP.
+These flexible configuration options are also available with the container-based, secure version of ClarityNLP.

 Roadmap
 -------

-This installation and configuration process is somewhat lengthy, so here's a high-level overview of what we'll be doing:
+This installation and configuration process is somewhat lengthy, so here's a high-level overview of what we'll be doing.

 First, we'll need to setup and install the source code, the necessary python libraries, and all of the associated python and non-python dependencies.
 We